- Safety and Health Topics

 If you think your job is unsafe or if you have questions, contact OSHA at 1-800-321-OSHA (6742).
 Your contact will be kept confidential.
 We can help.
 For other valuable worker protection information, such as Workers' Rights, Employer Responsibilities, and other services OSHA offers, visit OSHA's Workers' page.

-- Information on Avian Influenza.
-Centers for Disease Control and Prevention (CDC).
+1 Centers for Disease Control and Prevention (CDC), Avian Influenza: Current Situation.